-The second thinking behind BENDER was more about breaking rules than anything.
+The second thinking behind BENDER was more about disrupting the norm.
 White golf gloves are traditional.
 We thought that if a golfer wanted to be straight and narrow, and stick to the ordinary, they would wear white gloves.
-If they wanted to BEND the rules a little and shake things up, they'd step to the color side of things.
+If they wanted to bend the rules a little and shake things up, they'd step to the color side of things.

 Tradeshows are a large part of our business.
 They are a good tool for advertising and branding our products, but I'm not much of a salesman.
 Get me on the golf course and I can show you how cool the gloves are, but I can't stand in a booth and sell them all day.
 I'm the talent!"